 Another negative is that the texture isn’t so pleasant.
 It doesn’t absorb nicely, it kind of just sits on the surface.
 It does contain green tea, rice and algae which are all fabulous ingredients in skincare.

 My overall opinion is that the Tatcha Water Cream is overpriced and not worth buying.
 Save your money for the good stuff!
 Check out my review on the best drugstore moisturisers here or the best oil-free moisturizers here.

 Cleansing oils are a great way to remove makeup, dirt, and sunscreen- you name it, from your skin at the end of the day.
 They are usually gentle on the skin and everything literally falls off.
-Overall, the Camellia Cleansing Oil is truly not bad.
+Overall, Camellia Cleansing Oil is truly not bad.

 The bottom line